Cyprus Startup Visa: The Entrepreneurs’ Guide

 5. Business-friendly regulatory and legal structure (Cyprus Law largely based on English Common Law)

-Lowest Corporate Tax in the EU (12.5% or 2.5% if can qualify under the IP Box regime).
-Tech companies producing IP may have a reduced corporate tax rate which ultimately gives an effective corporate tax rate of 2.5%;
+6. Enjoy the attractive Cypriot tax system, including but not limited to**: –** Lowest Corporate Tax in the EU (12.5% or 2.5% if can qualify under the IP Box regime).
+Tech companies producing IP may have a reduced corporate tax rate which ultimately gives an effective corporate tax rate of 2.5%; – Dividend payments exempt from taxation – Non-domicile tax residents exempt from paying tax on any dividend, interest or rental income generated from abroad – Low income tax; – No tax on mergers and acquisitions;

-– Hire a Specific Number of non-EU personnel, without prior permission from the Department of Labour
+7. If the enterprise is deemed successful by the Authorities, the Applicant/s may benefit from:– Potential residence permit in Cyprus without any time restrictions. – Family Reunification – Hire a Specific Number of non-EU personnel, without prior permission from the Department of Labour

-If successful, the Authorities shall issue a Notice of Initial Approval approving the Applicants to operate their enterprise and conduct business activities in Cyprus for 2 years.
+Applicants who are eligible and fulfil the above requirements may submit an application with the Authorities with the supporting evidence.
+The Authorities shall then evaluate the application within 5 weeks.
+If successful, the Authorities shall issue an application’s initial approval approving the Applicants to operate their enterprise and conduct business activities in Cyprus for 2 years.
 The Applicants shall then apply for a visa of entry to Cyprus and subsequently for an appropriate work and residence permit.
 Before the expiry of the initial residence permit, the Applicant/s can apply for the renewal of the same for another year.
+The enterprise is evaluated/assessed at the end of the second year of operations.
+At this stage, the Applicant/s makes a new application, where the Authorities shall assess whether the Start-Up has sufficient development or not, and you can find below the 3 main evaluations the Authorities may issue:

 1. The Start-Up shows sufficient development (scaling-up):